 Kids love zoos, and there’s a lot to love about the Taipei Zoo.
 It’s big, built over 165 hectares sprawling up the side of a hill, there are plenty of animals to look at and interact with from every corner of the globe, including indigenous residents like Formosan Sika Deer, Rock Macaques and Black Bears to obvious transplants like Chinese Pandas and Antarctic Penguins.
 There’s a great reptile and amphibian house, a petting zoo, an aquarium, an insectarium, a butterfly house and more.
-The zoo is well-laid out with plenty of transportation in between exhibits.
-Being right on the MRT line doesn’t hurt either – the ride out is also fun, and if you’re in the mood to see the zoo from above, you can take the little ones on a glass-bottomed gondola afterwards.
+The zoo is well laid out with plenty of transportation in between exhibits.
+Being right on the MRT line doesn’t hurt either – the ride out is also fun, and if you’re in the mood to see the zoo from above, you can take the little ones on a glass-bottomed gondola afterward.

 Kid friendliness: Very friendly – though smaller children may get tired out (not necessarily a bad thing).

 Grownup friendliness: Pretty friendly – while there’s a lot of walking around involved, there are plenty of places to cool off throughout the zoo.

 2. Maokong Gondola & Tea Hills （貓空）